-- a A matter personal to a member of staff that is being considered by a meeting of the staff sub-committee is subject to standing order 11. - b The clerk will keep a record of absences and notify the staff sub-committee of any irregularities. - The chairman of the staff committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of All employees.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the F&GP committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Town Clerk shall contact the chair of the Staff Sub-committee, or in his/her/their absence, the deputy-chair of the Staff Sub-committee in respect of a formal grievance matter and this matter shall be reported back and progressed by resolution of the Staff Sub-committee or in the case of an appeal, by the Finance & General Purposes Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by staff relates to the Chair or Deputy Chair of the Staff Sub-committee, this shall be communicated to another member of the Staff Sub-committee, which shall be reported back and progressed by resolution of the Staff Sub-committee or the Finance and General Purposes committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the Mayor, Deputy Mayor or Finance and General Purposes Committee is subject to standing order 11. - b The clerk will keep a record of absences and notify the Finance and General Purposes committee of any irregularities. - The Mayor and Deputy Mayor shall upon a resolution conduct a review of the performance and annual appraisal of the work of All employees.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Finance and General Purposes committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Town Clerk shall contact the Mayor or in their absence the Deputy Mayor in respect of a formal grievance matter and this matter shall be reported back and progressed by resolution of the Finance & General Purposes Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by staff relates to the Mayor or Deputy Mayor, this shall be reported back and progressed by resolution of the Finance and General Purposes committee. - Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).